Atlanta Hawks vs Indiana Pacers: Game Preview, Injury Report, Projected Starting Lineups for Today's Matchup

 Injury Report

-Atlanta Hawks: Zaccharie Risacher, Kristaps Porzingis and N'Faly Dante are all out.
+Atlanta Hawks: Zaccharie Risacher and Jalen Johnson are questionable while Kristaps Porzingis and N'Faly Dante are all out.

 How to Watch